 As Al put it himself; "You gotta have a product that everybody needs every day.
 We don't have it in booze.
 Except for the lushes, most people only buy a couple of fifths of gin or scotch when they're having a party.
 The working man laps up half a dozen bottles of beer on Saturday night, and that's it for the week.

 But with milk!
 Every family, every day, wants it on the table.
 The people on Lake Shore Drive want thick cream in their coffee.
 The big families out back of the yards have to buy a couple of gallons of fresh milk every day for the kids.
 Do you guys know there's a bigger markup in fresh milk than there is in alcohol?
 Honest to God, we've been in the wrong racket right along."Raffaele (Ralph) James "Bottles" Capone, Al Capone’s older brother, with the help of Murray "The Hump" Humphreys, Frankie Diamond and Diamond's brother, Johnny Maritote, who was married to Al’s sister, Mafalda opened the Meadowmoor Dairies at 1334 South Peoria Street in Chicago on May 4, 1932.
-Ralph Capone got the nickname "Bottles" not from involvement in the Capone bootlegging empire, but from his lobbying the dairy industry to date milk.
+Ralph Capone got the nickname "Bottles" not from the Capone bootlegging empire, but from his bottling milk at Meadowmoor and lobbying the dairy industry to date milk.

 “My grandfather [Ralph Capone] went to Springfield, Illinois, totally on his own and he lobbied the milk industry to start putting the date that they bottled the milk right on the bottle,” said Deirdre Marie Capone.
 “Then people would make up their own mind if it was too old.”